Investor Relations

 8.Administration officer or other executive persons of an organization, etc. to which the Group annually donates or provides grant in aid of no less than 10 million yen.

-9.Executive person of a company with which the Company has relationships through outside executive officers;
+9.Executive person of a company with which the Company has relationships through outside executive director;

 10.Spouse or relative within the second degree of relationships of any person listed in 1 through 9 in the above (excluding those who are not important).